ju-c/stars/README.md

 ## Python

+- [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [theskumar/python-dotenv](https://github.com/theskumar/python-dotenv) - Reads key-value pairs from a .env file and can set them as environment variables.
 It helps in developing applications following the 12-factor principles.
 - [psycopg/psycopg](https://github.com/psycopg/psycopg) - New generation PostgreSQL database adapter for the Python programming language
 - [hgrecco/pint](https://github.com/hgrecco/pint) - Operate and manipulate physical quantities in Python